Cloud-Foundations/Dominator/cmd/filegen-server/README.md

   be written to the standard output in JSON format, stored in the `Data` and `SecondsValid` fields.

-- **StaticTemplateFile** pathname *filename*: the contents of *filename* are used as a template to generate the file data.
-If the file contains sections of the form `{{.MyVar}}` then the value of the `MyVar` variable from the MDB for the host are used to replace the section
+- **StaticTemplateFile** pathname *filename* [*variablesFile*]: the contents of *filename* are used as a template to generate the file data.
+If the file contains sections of the form `{{.MyVar}}` then the value of the `MyVar` variable from the MDB for the host are used to replace the section.
+If specified, optional key:value pairs are loaded from the *variablesFile* in JSON format

 - **URL** pathname *url*: a HTTP POST request will be sent to the URL specified by *url* containing JSON-encoded MDB data in the request body.
 The *pathname*